muuscodes/sudoku-app/README.md

 # Sudoku Website

 Welcome this simple sudoku app!
 This app was developed entirely offline and allows users to enjoy the classic game of Sudoku.
+The challenge was to create a sudoku without wifi or service and this was the final product!
 The website features an auto-check function, providing a seamless experience for both beginners and experienced players.

 ## Features

-- **Offline Access**: Play Sudoku without needing an internet connection.
+- **Auto-check**: Play Sudoku with an auto-check to see if your guesses are correct.
 - **User-Friendly Interface**: Simple and intuitive design for easy navigation.

 ## Getting Started